How to Use Your Sourdough Starter

 - 1 pint or quart canning jar – Use a clear jar so you can check to see how many bubbles are on the sides of your starter.

-- 1/2 cup White Whole Wheat Flour - (do not use sprouted flour) See note below*
+- ½ cup Premium Natural All-purpose Flour – (do not use sprouted flour) See note below*

 - Take your sourdough starter from the refrigerator.
 I usually feed my starter the night before I am going to use it.
 You don’t have to feed it at night, you can do it anytime, just give it at least 6-12 hours to ferment (until it looks bubbly, especially on the sides of the jar) before you use it to make your bread.